FREE SHIPPING on orders of $85 or more

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hardiman has appeared include Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 This web page shows only a small excerpt of our Hardiman research.
-Another 278 words (20 lines of text) covering the years 1811 and 1867 are included under the topic Early Hardiman History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Hardiman History in all our PDF Extended History products and printed products wherever possible.

-Another 41 words (3 lines of text) are included under the topic Early Hardiman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Hardiman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hardiman family moved to Ireland, but this topic is not covered in this excerpt.
-Another 109 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hardiman arrived in North America very early:

 Hardiman Settlers in United States in the 17th Century

 Hardiman Settlers in United States in the 18th Century